rcapeto/components/src/components/MagicScrollCallback/README.md

 # Component [MagicScrollCallback]

 - With this component you can manipulate the document, with callback param.
+- When you use without callback, the default magicscroll will be start.

 ## 🚀 How to use